 - Write your goals down and check them regularly.
+You can use the schedule maker.
 It’s one thing to have a thought about something, but it’s completely different if you have it on paper.
 Somehow, written goals feel more real and hold more value.
 Plus, if you have them written down, you can come to them every once in a while to see the big picture and get that motivation boost.

 - Be prepared to face a challenge.
 Some goals will be easier to accomplish, but others will be more challenging.
 It helps to recognize it during the planning stage.
 That way, you are less likely to drop the goal once the first hurdle comes along.

 #2 Create a monthly, weekly, and daily plan to help stay on track with goals

 Some people think that those who plan their days are wasting time.
 In reality, it is the opposite, and we save time by scheduling our days and weeks in schedule planner.

 Nothing gets done if you don’t know what needs to be done.
 We all know those people who waste their days away on low priority tasks or walk from their desk to the coffee machine and back 20 times a day.
 And then suddenly, they realize that a few important tasks must be finished by the end of the day, so they rush to their computer to work on them, get nothing done, panic and make mistakes along the way.
 Those are the same people that complain about not having enough time when really, they just don’t know what to do with it.